Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Appendix

 from the set of candidate recombination and recoalescence edges.
-We emphasize that the window is \emph{centered} on $p$, as our sampler is designed for the general task of rendering ARGs consistent rather than building them from a tree in a left-to-right sweep.
-Moreover, when sampling the recoalescence latitude of an unconstrained event, ignored edges are not taken into account for the computation of the rate of the recombination latitude. \Cref{fig:winwidth-benchmark-time} shows that the performance impact of reducing the window's width is significant.
+We emphasize that the window is \emph{centered} on $p$, as our algorithm is designed for the general task of rendering ARGs consistent rather than building them from a tree in a left-to-right sweep.
+Moreover, when generating the recoalescence latitude of an unconstrained event, ignored edges are not taken into account for the computation of the rate of the recombination latitude. \Cref{fig:winwidth-benchmark-time} shows that the performance impact of reducing the window's width is significant.
 For some combinations of sample size and haplotype length, a window width of 0 can lead to over twice as fast computation.
 Interestingly, the speedup is similar for a width of 100 kbp, suggesting that even relatively modest approximations can lead to substantial reduction in computational resources.
 Irrespective of window size, \cref{fig:winwidth-benchmark-time} suggests that computation time is exponential in both the number of sampled haplotypes and markers.

 Similarly, \cref{fig:winwidth-benchmark-memory} suggests exponential growth in memory usage.
 It appears, however, that reducing the window size increases the size of the resulting ARG.
-This is largely explained by the increasing number of recombination events sampled as a result.
+This is largely explained by the resulting increase in the number of recombination events.
 As shown in \cref{fig:winwidth-benchmark-recombinations}, this number tends to increase as the window width diminishes.
 Part of this phenomenon might be explained by increased flexibility.
 Larger window sizes increase the number of candidate edges for recombination and recoalescence events, allowing for constrained coalescence of more similar haplotypes and, ultimately, more parsimonious ancestries.
-This behavior is all the more interesting as it is entirely spontaneous; markers to the right of the recombination breakpoint are not taken into account in the recoalescence edge sampling procedure.